-In Worcester County, there have been a number of F1 tornadoes occurring sporadically over the years.
+In Worcester County, there have been several F1 tornadoes occurring sporadically over the years.
 However, a data search for tornadoes rating 3 or above, or resulting in death/injury, or significant property damage, identifies the following events:

 - In 1953, an F4 tornado struck Worcester.
 The event resulted in at least 90 fatalities, and more than 1,200 injured.
 There was extensive property damage.
-On the same date, an F3 tornado began in the Town of Sutton and made its way through Mendon. - In July 1958 an F1 tornado was documented in Hopedale, the neighboring Town to the north.

-- In July 1971, an F1 tornado was documented in Milford, which is only a mile away to the north. - In 1981 an F3 tornado struck, resulting in just 3 injuries and very little reported property damage. - In June 2011, an F3 tornado struck Massachusetts.
+On the same date, an F3 tornado began in the Town of Sutton, immediately west of Northbridge. - In 1981 an F3 tornado struck, resulting in three injuries and very little reported property damage. - In June 2011, an F3 tornado struck Massachusetts.
 Few deaths were reported, all in Hampden County.
 No deaths were reported in Worcester County.